jli667/Java-Lab-009/README.md

     * Screenshot your output and add it to your project as Part3_2.jpg
 3. Generalize the code so that it works on any string.
     * What could you do to generalize it more?
+* Turn the s variable to a scanner input, so any string may be used in the program.
 ## Part 4: Large Numbers

 Many encryption algorithms depend on the ability to raise large integers to a power.
 Below is a method that implements an efficient algorithm for integer exponentiation: